bigskysoftware/hypermedia-systems-book/ch02-components-of-a-hypermedia-system.typ

 == Components Of A Hypermedia System

-A _hypermedia system_ consists of a number of components, including:- A hypermedia, such as HTML.- A network protocol, such as HTTP.- A server that presents a hypermedia API responding to network requests with hypermedia responses.- A client that properly interprets those responses.
+A _hypermedia system_ consists of a number of components, including:

+- A hypermedia, such as HTML.
+- A network protocol, such as HTTP.
+- A server that presents a hypermedia API responding to network requests with hypermedia responses.
+- A client that properly interprets those responses.

 In this chapter we will look at these components and their implementation in the context of the web.